 She won’t stay and will be a real find for a competitor if she doesn’t identify with her workplace culture.

-This is a challenge when ‘brogrammers’ too often still set the tone.
+This is a challenge when ‘brogrammers’ or silently condoned poor behaviour still sets the tone.

 However, there are ways around these challenges